euberdeveloper/eagletrt-documentation/README.md

 ## Structure

 The **source** folder contains the latek source of the projects, the **bin** contains the generated pdf for each project.

+## Template

+The **template** was published also in **[Overleaf](https://www.overleaf.com)**, you can use it following this link: [https://www.overleaf.com/latex/templates/eagletrt-documentation-template/ycnmvfqfnbyr](https://www.overleaf.com/latex/templates/eagletrt-documentation-template/ycnmvfqfnbyr).